-China retaliates by closing U.S. consulate in Chengdu
+China retaliates by closing U.S. Consulate in Chengdu

 The U.S. Consulate General in Chengdu was established in 1985 and has been overseen by U.S. Consul General Jim Mullinax since August 2017.

-Friday's move came two days after U.S. officials closed the Chinese consulate in Houston, accusing it of spying and stealing intellectual property.
+Friday's move came two days after U.S. officials closed the Chinese Consulate in Houston, accusing it of spying and stealing intellectual property.
+The United States gave workers at the consulate 72 hours to vacate the premises.

+The Houston Chronicle reported that less than an hour after the deadline passed at 4 p.m., a State Department official entered the building with help from a fire department to open the doors.

+CNN reported there were several black SUVs, trucks, two white vans and a locksmith's van on the property as U.S. agents took over the location.

-U.S. Secretary of State Mike Pompeo attacked Beijing Thursday, saying the Houston consulate was closed "because it was a hub of spying and intellectual property theft."
+U.S. Secretary of State Mike Pompeo attacked Beijing on Thursday, saying the Houston Consulate was closed "because it was a hub of spying and intellectual property theft."

 China has denied the accusations as "vicious slanders" and said its missions have promoted "bilateral friendship and cooperation."